Transition metal imidazole complex: Imidazolate complexes

-The pKa of imidazole (to give imidazolate) is 14, thus it is easy to deprotonate.
+The pKa of imidazole (to give imidazolate) is 14, thus it is easier to deprotonate than many other amines or imines.
 Many metal complexes feature imidazolate as a bridging ligand.
 One example of an imidazolate complex from biochemistry is found at the active site of copper-containing superoxide dismutase.

 The M2(μ-imidazolate) motif underpins materials comprising zeolitic imidazolate frameworks ("ZIF"s).